This post may contain affiliate links. Please read my disclosure policy.

 - ½ teaspoon garlic salt

-- ½ grated Parmesan cheese
+- ½ cup Parmesan cheese grated

 - In medium saucepan, combine rice, broth and garlic salt.
 Stir.

 - Bring mixture to a boil then reduce heat and simmer and stir occasionally for about 30 minutes or until rice is cooked.